Run, Run, Run

 Just like Lila.

-And then, she understood.
+And then, like pieces of a puzzle falling into place, she understood.

-She had never survived.
+She had never woken up at all.

 She was gone.